Belgrade: Climate

+Belgrade may experience thunderstorms at any time of the year, experiencing 31 days annually, but it's much more common in spring and summer months.
+Hail is rare and occurs exclusively in spring or summer.

 The highest officially recorded temperature in Belgrade was 43.6 C on 24 July 2007, while on the other end, the lowest temperature was -26.2 °C on 10 January 1893.
+The highest recorded value of daily precipitation was 109.8 mm on 15 May 2014.

 Administration

 Belgrade is a separate territorial unit in Serbia, with its own autonomous city authority.
 The Assembly of the City of Belgrade has 110 members, elected on four-year terms.
 A 13-member City Council, elected by the Assembly and presided over by the mayor and his deputy, has the control and supervision of the city administration, which manages day-to-day administrative affairs.
 It is divided into 14 Secretariats, each having a specific portfolio such as traffic or health care, and several professional services, agencies and institutes.

-The 2022 Belgrade City Assembly election was won by the Serbian Progressive Party, which formed a ruling coalition with the Socialist Party of Serbia.
+The 2024 Belgrade City Assembly election was won by the Serbian Progressive Party, which formed a ruling coalition with the Socialist Party of Serbia.
 Between 2004 and 2013, the Democratic Party was in power.
 Due to the importance of Belgrade in political and economic life of Serbia, the office of city's mayor is often described as the third most important office in the state, after the President of the Government and the President of the Republic.

 As the capital city, Belgrade is seat of all Serbian state authorities – executive, legislative, judiciary, and the headquarters of almost all national political parties as well as 75 diplomatic missions.
-This includes the National Assembly, the Presidency, the Government of Serbia and all the ministries, Supreme Court of Cassation and the Constitutional Court.
+This includes the National Assembly, the Presidency, the Government of Serbia and all the ministries, Supreme Court and the Constitutional Court.